Samsung Browser

-Samsung Internet is a web browser developed by Samsung Electronics.
-It was made by the company as a basic mobile browser for the Samsung Galaxy Android-based devices, and it has also been released for Windows.
+Samsung Browser (formerly known as Samsung Internet) is a web browser developed by Samsung Electronics.
+It was made by the company as a basic mobile browser for the Samsung Galaxy Android-based devices, has been included on Smart TVs, and in March 2026 was also released for Windows 10 and later.
 The browser is based on Chromium.

-Samsung estimated that it had around 400 million monthly active users in 2016.
-According to StatCounter, it had a market share of around 4% of mobile devices in October 2024, having peaked at 7% in 2019.
+A software engineer for Samsung estimated that the web browser had around 400 million monthly active users in 2016.
+According to StatCounter, it had a market share of around 2.48% of mobile devices in July 2026, having peaked at 7.43% in January 2019.
+(Note: Detection for Samsung Internet web browser statistics was added by StatCounter in February 2016.
+Consequently, statistics for the web browser were not captured before then.)